 Firstly, Honeycomb has delivered a NAV return of 7.7% over 2020.
 This is broadly unchanged from the prior year (2019: 7.8%).
 The stability of returns is particularly pleasing given the economic backdrop.
 The stable returns are a result of the conservative investment strategy that focuses on senior secured credit investments.
-The bridge on page 14 of the Annual Report and Accounts providers further details on the composition of the NAV return.
+The bridge on page 14 providers further details on the composition of the NAV return.

-Secondly, the impairment charge for the year has reduced by 24% to £5.58 million in 2020, from £7.37 million in 2019.
-The reduction in impairment charge is attributable to the focus on senior secured credit that protects the Company from adverse credit losses as well as the exit of a £45m unsecured consumer loan portfolio in August 2020.
+Secondly, the impairment charge for the year has reduced by 24% to ± 5.58 million in 2020, from ± 7.37 million in 2019.
+The reduction in impairment charge is attributable to the focus on senior secured credit that protects the Company from adverse credit losses as well as the exit of a $\pm 45m$ unsecured consumer loan portfolio in August 2020.